Moments

 Weaving Storybeats

-There are no strict rules for weaving Storybeats across Throughlines.
-You can mix and match them as needed to fit your creative vision.
-For example, a Main Character Transit might precede an Objective Story Progression, followed by Events from several Throughlines.
+There are no strict rules for weaving Storybeats across Throughlines—you can mix and match them as needed to fit your creative vision.
+A Main Character Transit might precede an Objective Story Progression, followed by Events from multiple Throughlines.
+The challenge for many writers using Subtxt is figuring out how to sequence these beats effectively.
+This is often where they get stuck—or even give up.

 Monitoring the Sequence of Storybeats